Fabs/mysterious-ruby/README.md

 of access ('guest', 'user', 'admin').
 In a real world scenario it could also be used to check the server status, hence it is the root path.

-- Session and User for auth:
+- Session and User for auth: ...

-- Comments on specs:
+- Comments on specs: ...

+- No integration tests but: ...

 ## TODO
 - [x] Setup Rails App on Github (+postgres)